haydendonald/NodeRed-Dashbored/README.md

 # Bugs
 if the user clicks back on the password dialog it will action that action when the user clicks something else

+# Todo
+* Widgets / dashboreds need to be able to remember their state after redeploy